jayceslesar/jayceslesar/README.md

-big into moving data and making it useful through python, pandas, numpy, scipy, ibis, airflow, and plotly
+big into moving data and making it useful through the modern python data stack
 <!--
 **jayceslesar/jayceslesar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.